-The Canon EOS-1Ds Mark III and the Fujifilm X-T10 are two digital cameras that were announced, respectively, in August 2007 and May 2015.
+The Canon EOS-1Ds Mark III and the Fujifilm X-T10 are two digital cameras that were officially introduced, respectively, in August 2007 and May 2015.
 The 1Ds Mark III is a DSLR, while the X-T10 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (1Ds Mark III) and an APS-C (X-T10) sensor.
-The Canon has a resolution of 21 megapixel, whereas the Fujifilm provides 16 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 21 megapixels, whereas the Fujifilm provides 16 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1Ds Mark III vs Fujifilm X-T10

 An illustration of the physical size and weight of the Canon 1Ds Mark III and the Fujifilm X-T10 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1Ds Mark III – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T10 is considerably smaller (59 percent) than the Canon 1Ds Mark III.
 Moreover, the X-T10 is substantially lighter (72 percent) than the 1Ds Mark III.
 It is worth mentioning in this context that the 1Ds Mark III is splash and dust resistant, while the X-T10 does not feature any corresponding weather-sealing.